Minha logo

 About me

-I am a Brazilian physicist and Professor at the Department of Atmospheric Sciences of the Institute of Astronomy, Geophysics and Atmospheric Sciences (IAG) - University of São Paulo (USP), Brazil.
-I hold a Ph.D. degree in Physics, obtained at the Institute of Physics of the University of São Paulo, on September 15th, 2021, under the supervision of Prof. Dr. Paulo Artaxo, where I worked focused on the effects and connections between meteorology and ultrafine aerosols (particles with diameters < 50 nm) in central Amazonia, with measurements conducted at the ATTO (Amazon Tall Tower Observatory) site.
+I am a Brazilian physicist and Assistant Professor at the Department of Atmospheric Sciences of the Institute of Astronomy, Geophysics and Atmospheric Sciences (IAG) - University of São Paulo (USP), Brazil.
+I hold a Ph.D. degree in Physics, obtained at the Institute of Physics of the University of São Paulo, on September 15th, 2021, under the supervision of Prof. Dr. Paulo Artaxo, where I worked focused on the effects and connections between meteorology and ultrafine aerosols (particles with diameters below 50 nm) in central Amazonia, with measurements conducted at the ATTO (Amazon Tall Tower Observatory) site.
 During my Ph.D., I spent 13 months working at the Max Planck Institute for Chemistry (MPIC), in Mainz, Germany, supervised by Dr. Christopher Pöhlker.
-If you are interested, my Ph.D. thesis (in English) can be accessed here!
+My Ph.D. thesis (in English) can be accessed here!
 I also hold a Master's degree in Applied Physics, obtained at the São Carlos Institute of Physics of USP and Embrapa Instrumentation, under supervision of Dr. Paulino Ribeiro Villas Boas, and a bachelor in Physics, obtained at Department of Physics of the Federal University of São Carlos, whose undergraduate research was also supervised by Dr. Paulino Ribeiro Villas Boas.
-If you are interested, my dissertation (in Portuguese) can be accessed here.
+My dissertation (in Portuguese) can be accessed here.

 Research interests

-I specialize in studying the intricate relationship between atmospheric meteorological mechanisms and the physicochemical properties of atmospheric aerosols.
+I study the intricate relationship between atmospheric meteorological mechanisms and the physical and chemical properties of atmospheric aerosols.
 My primary interests revolve around understanding the mechanisms behind secondary aerosol formation, the processes through which aerosols age, and the radiative impacts of aerosols on the climate.
-Currently, my research focuses on investigating various atmospheric processes that influence the dynamics of aerosols within the lower Amazonian troposphere's vertical profile.
-Furthermore, I am actively engaged in studying the complex interplay between greenhouse gases, meteorology, and land use in the Amazon biome.
-My research extends beyond the borders of Brazil, encompassing neighboring countries as well.
-By examining these relationships, I aim to contribute to our understanding of the broader implications for the Amazon region and its environmental dynamics.
+Furthermore, I am actively engaged in studying the complex interplay between greenhouse gases, meteorology, air pollutants, and land use change in different environments such as the Amazon, Cerrado and Atlantic biomes and complex urban regions like the Metropolitan Area of São Paulo.

 Watch here my recent public seminar about land use change in the Amazon: amplifying greenhouse gas emissions and drought conditions.